 Here are some potential situational interview questions you may be asked and how you can respond to them:

 1. What would you do if you made a mistake that no one noticed?

 This question is addressed to assess a candidate's integrity and honesty.
-While asking this question, the hiring manager wants to know if your values and ethics align with the company's.
+While asking this question, the hiring manager wants to know if your values and ethics align with that of the company.
 While answering, keep in mind that there is a hidden agenda behind the question: would you address and admit to your mistake despite the risks or ignore it for the time being to avoid confrontation?

 Example: “I always think that it is better to be honest in all situations as long as you learn from your mistakes.
 When I was interning as a lab assistant in a food laboratory, I made a mistake while preparing food samples.
 I was quite new and there were many formulas to formulate a drink, which had me confused, and I ended up using the incorrect formula for sugar percentage.
 I realised it quite late when almost all the samples have been prepared.
 However, I told my supervisor as soon as I discovered this, and she assured me that everything was fine as long as the formula that I used was the same across every sample.
 From this experience, I became more meticulous and careful while doing my job, and have never made any similar mistakes until the end of my internship."

 2. What would you do if you were asked to perform a task you've never done before?

 Hiring managers ask this question to know how you can tackle an obstacle by using your problem-solving skills.
 When you are new to a position, you may be given tasks that you have never encountered before, and the hiring manager wants to know how you learn to do something new, how well you can develop a new skill, and how independent you are.